usnistgov/ARIAC/docs/competition/overview.md

     The result of the call will set the state of the competition to `ENDED`.

 7. **calculate scoring**: The last phase of a trial is the computation of the score for the trial.
 The score is computed using the formulas described in the [Scoring](scoring.md) section.
-The score is published on the topic `/ariac/score` and is also displayed on the terminal.